karina-y/meteor-video-chat/README.md

 # Meteor Video Chat

 This is a complete solution which allows you to create a peer2peer video chat system using DDP as the handshake protocol.

+## Update

+I haven't been able to work on this for a good 9 months, but I've finally got some time.
+I'm going to make some significant improvements to the codebase, the most recent push was a fix.

 ## Warning